 If there’s one impression that Akira makes it’s that rich colors are a good thing.
 Akira is unapologetic about their selection of wonderful technicolor styles and it should be your first destination for when you’re looking for sexy outfits they really make you pop.
 Shop Akira for your glam, your glitter, and clothes tailored to hug your body in the most flattering ways.

-Akira makes our list of stores like ASOS because of their progressive dedication to fashion-forward plus size wears and the youthful feel of their selection as a retailer.
+Akira makes our list because of their progressive dedication to fashion-forward plus size wears and the youthful feel of their selection as a retailer.

 Boohoo isn’t just about fast-fashion, but making said fast-fashion extremely low-cost relative to its competitors and the list.
 While ASOS offers a clothing selection that covers a wide range of price points, Boohoo’s daily prices are on the lower end of the spectrum and that’s why it makes the list.

 Both ASOS and Boohoo can appeal to a younger demographic of shopper.
 They both serve the customer’s fast-fashion needs and they’re both dedicated to a vast selection.
 Boohoo drops over 100 new items every single day which isn’t on the same scale as ASOS but it’s still impressive.